 Figure 8 shows the temperature and relative humidity changing over the length of our deployment.
-As expected, the relative humidity decreases as temperature increases throughout the day, and the converse is true in the evening once the sun begins to set.
+As expected, the relative humidity decreased while temperature increased throughout the day, and the converse is true in the evening once the sun began to set.
 One thing to take note of in both graphs is the large difference in oscillation of both temperature and relative humidity between the different elevations.
-The lower elevation sensor nodes reported very large changes in temperature throughout the day, upwards of 30 °C, whereas the upper elevation nodes reported much smaller changes in the range of 10 °C per day.
+The lower elevation sensor nodes reported very large changes in temperature throughout the day, upwards of 30° C, whereas the upper elevation nodes reported much smaller changes in the range of 10° C per day.

 The general expectation of temperature is that it decreases as elevation increases.
 This trend can be observed each day during our deployment.
-However, other than the evening of 9/5, our data indicates that a fairly significant inversion set in each night around roughly 20:00 and did not lift until $11{:}00{-}12{:}00$ the next day.
+However, other than the evening of 9/5, our data indicates that a fairly significant inversion set in each night around roughly 20:00 and did not lift until 11:00-12:00 the next day.
 A closer view of one such inversion can be seen in figure 9.
 The inversion begins when the temperature at the lower elevation nodes drops below that of the upper elevation nodes.
-As shown in the graph, once the inversion sets in the temperature at the upper elevations stays relatively constant, while the temperature in the lower elevations drops significantly.
-For example, the temperature on the Hell's Half nodes stay in the range of 10 °C whereas the nodes at Kit Carson drop as low as -3 °C. Also of note, there is almost no difference in temperature between the nodes at 2298m and 2469m.
-However, the lower nodes show just how quickly the temperature changes in the inversion.
-At Kit Carson, the node at 1500m reported temperatures 9° C less than the node located only 150m above it.
-These large variances in temperature have a great effect on fire behavior.
-The higher temperatures at the higher elevations mean that fires will continue to burn throughout the night as shown in figure 10(b).
-However, the much colder temperatures at the lower elevations means the fire will settle down and simply smolder overnight until the temperature increases again the next day.
+As shown in the graph, once the inversion set in the temperature at the upper elevations stayed